Apstra/apstra-api-python/docs/index.md

 for each specific area.

 The client.py module is used to build and organize the actual client.
-The aos.py module defines how rest API requests are built and used along with handling authentication and session setup.
+The aos.py module defines how REST API requests are built and used along with handling authentication and session setup.

 Doc-Strings are used as much as possible within each module to document